dhellmann/pymotw-3/source/sys/imports.rst

 ::

-    $ python sys_shelve_importer_reload.py
+	$ python3 sys_shelve_importer_reload.py

 	First import of "package":
 	shelf added to import path: /tmp/pymotw_import_example.shelve

 	looking for "package"
 	  in /tmp/pymotw_import_example.shelve
 	  found it as package.__init__
 	loading source for "package" from shelf
-    creating a new module object for "package" adding path for package
+	creating a new module object for 'package' adding path for package
 	execing source...
 	package imported
 	done

 	Reloading "package":

 	looking for "package"
 	  in /tmp/pymotw_import_example.shelve
 	  found it as package.__init__
 	loading source for "package" from shelf
-    reusing existing module from import of "package" adding path for package
+	reusing existing module from import of 'package' adding path for package
 	execing source...
 	package imported
 	done

 .. {{{end}}}